The evening of Halloween approaches.

 Down the street, a mother dresses her kids for Trick-or-Treat.
 Her daughter is dressed like a busty pirate wench.
 Her son looks like a twisted cross between something from Pan’s Labyrinth and Hellraiser.
 Their lawn decorations are nothing short of a celebration of death.
 This family also regularly attends church and calls Jesus Lord.

-Next door a mother cloisters her kids inside for the evening.
+Next door, a mother cloisters her kids inside for the evening.
 She avoids the use of harvest decorations in order to not associate with the day.
 Her children neither receive nor hand out candy.
-Every year she reminds her children about the demonic elements of Halloween and warns them not to return any “Happy Halloween” greetings.
+Every year, she reminds her children about the demonic elements of Halloween and warns them not to return any “Happy Halloween” greetings.
 She sternly rebukes any fellow Christian who would attend a so-called “Halloween replacement” party on October 31.
 Her family also faithfully goes to church and calls Jesus Lord.

 I believe neither of these extremes is the wisest way for Christians to handle the subject of Halloween.
+But is it possible that a middle ground can help with redeeming Halloween?

 Receive, Reject, Redeem